AriaSalvatrice/synth-printer/README.md

 You can edit code right from CQ-Editor, but if you find it limiting, you can enable autoreload in the preferences, and edit the files from an external editor.
 You can probably design a panel simply by modifying an example!

-If stuff won't fit, you can modify the values in synthprinter.py, or use it as an inspiration to create your own functions.
+If stuff won't fit, you can override any default setting in the constructor, the examples will show you how.

 _FIXME: there are no examples yet lol. just testpanel.py_